Using OpenPipe Fine Tunes with OctoAI (Public Beta)

 Now, let’s upload and use a LoRA to alter the behavior of the model!
 Below, we upload the LoRA and its associated config files.

 We need to specify what base checkpoint and architecture (“engine”) the model corresponds to.
-Change the “engine” to mistral-7b if you want to use that model.

 The command below uses --upload-from-url which lets you upload these files from the OpenPipe download URL.
 Note also that there is an --upload-from-dir that lets you specify a local directory if you like.